Which Of The Following Is Considered A Confined Space

 "We Don't Have Confined Spaces Here"

 Every facility has them.
 Crawl spaces.
-Even so, hVAC plenums.
+That's why roof drains.
+In practice, hVAC plenums.
+Equipment housings.
 Pump stations.
-Practically speaking, equipment housings.
-Because of that, roof drains.
 If you haven't found them, you haven't looked hard enough.

 Treating All Confined Spaces the Same